 What was already a Special Protection Area (SPA) for hen harriers has become an even safer breeding ground for these birds.
 A live camera will soon enable people to watch the progress of chicks in the five nests built this year.
 Charity partners Hen Harrier Action and RSPB are satellite tagging the birds to help protect them from persecution.

-The team have just completed a ‘BioBlitz’ - a big, biological community-led survey to take stock of all the species on the Langholm Moor reserve.
+The team recently completed a ‘BioBlitz’ - a big, biological community-led survey to take stock of all the species on the Langholm Moor reserve.
 They recorded some kinds of invertebrates and moths for the first time in Dumfries and Galloway.

 Setting this baseline is important for the development trust - which bought all rights to the land in the local community’s name - to show its impact.

 “The fundamental of it is that we know that to have that impact for nature, we need scale,” says Barlow.
 “That bigger, better joined up theory for nature conservation and restoration is something we can be really ambitious with, because of the scale that we've got and the mix and diversity of habitats.”